ioBroker/ioBroker/doc/SCHEMA.md

 * common.restartAdapters    - (optional) array with names of adapter that must be restarted after this adapter is installed, e.g. ["vis"]
 * common.preserveSettings   - (optional) string (or array) with names of attributes in common of instance, which will not be deleted.
 E.g. "history", so by setState('system.adapter.mqtt.0", {..}) the field common.history will not be deleted even if new object does not have this field.
 To delete the attribute it must be explicitly done with ```common:{history: null}```.
 * common.noConfig           - (optional) [true/false] do not show configuration dialog for instance
 * common.stopTimeout        - (optional) timeout in ms to wait, till adapter shut down.
-Defaut 500ms.
+Default 500ms.
 * common.unsafePerm         - (optional) [true/false] if the package must be installed with "npm --unsafe-perm" parameter
 * common.supportCustoms     - (optional) [true/false] if the adapter support settings for every state.
 It has to have custom.html file in admin.
 Sample can be found in ioBroker.history
 * common.getHistory         - (optional) [true/false] if adapter supports getHistory message